Highlight on: RJOY and Oakland Unified School District

 We created RJOY because we wanted to shift the culture in Oakland away from knee-jerk punitive responses to youthful wrongdoing that replicate harm instead of healing it.
 From the beginning, we had a triple focus: sow the seeds of restorative justice in our schools, communities, and juvenile justice system.

-Nancy Nadel, an Oakland City Council member who is a strong advocate of RJ, Aeeshah Clottey of Attitudinal Healing, and I founded RJOY in 2005.
-That same year we gave a four-day Peacemaking Circle training to about 40 people in Oakland.
-One of the attendees was Rita Alfred, then a counselor at Cole Middle School (Cole).
-Deeply impressed with the promise of RJ, she began implementing restorative alternatives to suspensions at Cole, and this fairly quickly brought about positive outcomes.
+Former Oakland City Council member Nancy Nadel, Oakland community activist Aeeshah Clottey, and I founded RJOY in 2005.
+That same year we gave a training about RJ.
+One of the attendees was a counselor at Cole Middle School (Cole).
+She was taken with RJ.
+On a volunteer basis, she conducted some circles at Cole Middle, which quickly resulted in good outcomes such as elimination of violence and reduced suspensions and expulsions.
 Nancy was impressed by this data.
-With her assistance, RJOY applied for and received a Measure Y grant – which provides funding in Oakland for violence prevention programs for high-risk youth and young adults – to pilot a program at Cole.
+With her assistance, RJOY applied for and received a Measure Y grant to launch pilot a program at Cole in 2007.
+Measure Y provides funding in Oakland for violence prevention programs for high-risk youth and young adults.
+Measure Y continues to fund our work in two West Oakland schools today.

 What are the goals of RJ in a school?